Government agencies communicate via

 Join us as a Friend of Our Heartlands today, and discover the different ways in which you can make a difference.
 View and sign up for upcoming volunteering opportunities through the HDB Volunteer Management System.
-Login with your SingPass or CorpPass now to be part of HDB's Friends of Our Heartlands Network!
+Login with your Singpass as an Individual or Institutional volunteer to be part of HDB’s Friends of Our Heartlands Network!

 For further queries, send us an email at HDB_Friends_of_Our_Heartlands@hdb.gov.sg.

 Promote the spirit of neighbourliness and eco-friendly living within the community.

 Take part in our Lively Places Programme to organise an activity or project for your community!

 Here are some ideas to get you started!

 Check out the highlights of the other past projects and events that were conducted!